How Does Odyssey Transform Lives?

 - 100% of students believed their writing skills improved.

 - 99% felt more confident to pursue further education.

 - 98% felt more academically prepared for college.

 “Like Martin Luther King, I too have a dream: that a girl born in the projects will be able to get an education and a college degree.”

-Many students also continued their education outside of degree programs including professional certifications, workplace professional development, and programs focused on public speaking, teaching, counseling, nursing, logistics, and web design.
-On the whole, students considered themselves lifelong learners.
+Many students also continue their education outside of degree programs, which include professional certifications, workplace professional development, and programs focused on public speaking, teaching, counseling, nursing, logistics, and web design.
+On the whole, students consider themselves lifelong learners.

 - Three-quarters of Odyssey students continue enrolling in college coursework.